Common-Cubes/BiomeBonanza/README.md

 # Biome Bonanza
 *A World-Expanding Minecraft Mod.*

-**This Project is Currently Placed on Hold!** *(Sadly, we sorta fogot this existed...
-Sorry!
+**This Project is Currently Placed on Hold!** *(Sorry!
 This project will still be updated, but updates will take longer than they were originally planned to.)*

 This is *Biome Bonanza*, a mod for the popular 3D survival/sandbox game *Minecraft*.
 But you've already gathered that, haven't you?
 Maybe you have, maybe you haven't.
 Either way, **here's the deal.**